olitvin/material2/src/cdk/schematics/ng-update/update-schematic.md

 ...

 /**
  * Mock definitions.
-This test case does not have access to @angular/material.
+This test case does not have access to @material.
  */
 class MatRipple {
   color: string;